Sheffield city centre: New and future developments

 The Sevenstone/New Retail Quarter development was due to redevelop a substantial portion of the city centre.
 It had been on hold since 2008 due to the recession and was cancelled in its current form all together in July 2013 when Sheffield City Council decided to relieve developer Hammerson of their development rights.

 Sheffield City Council announced in late 2013 that they will proceed with their own development scheme to replace the axed Sevenstone project.
+This was renamed Heart of the City II.